direct to content

 By integrating molecular science with environmental data, researchers can reconstruct trade routes, technological choices, and even cultural exchanges.

-For example, the presence of beeswax in one sample may reflect influence from Greek shipbuilding traditions, which were well established in southern Italy during the Roman Republic.
+For example, the presence of beeswax in one sample may reflect influence from Greek shipbuilding traditions, which were well established in Southern Italy during the Roman Republic.

 In other words, the ship’s coating is not just a technical feature—it is evidence of knowledge transfer across ancient maritime networks.

-A New Frontier in Naval Archaeology
+A New Frontier in Maritime Archaeology

 The Ilovik–Paržine 1 study demonstrates how interdisciplinary science is reshaping our understanding of the past.